Frequently Asked Questions

 What are the rights of a Fair Share fee payer?

 The union, SEIU Local 1000, has to represent and treat a NonMember/Fair Share fee payer and a member exactly the same.
 A NonMember/Fair Share fee payer and a member of the union are equally protected by the provisions and terms of the Contract, or Memorandum of Understanding (MOU).
+The main difference between a Union Member and a NonMember, is that Members get to vote on Union issues, and they have access to other Third-Party services, such as “Group Legal” or other services provided by the Union.

 How can I stop SEIU from taking my money to spend in support of political causes?